Which Dutch Visa Should You Choose?

 - Salary must meet minimum thresholds

-- EU Blue Card requires a university degree and higher salary
+- EU Blue Card requires a university degree or work experience

 Orientation Year Visa